charlotteZ765/347project/README.md

 ## Results

 ### **Main Results**
 We evaluated three supervised classification models — **Logistic Regression**, **Random Forest**, and **XGBoost** — to predict whether passengers aboard the Spaceship Titanic were transported to another dimension.
+See file submission for the list of predicted passengers being transported.
 All models demonstrated strong generalization performance under 5-fold cross-validation, with XGBoost outperforming the others on the validation set:

 - **Logistic Regression**
   - Cross-Validation Accuracy: **77.3% ± 0.0065**